 - If you want your app to be available and searchable on Google Play, make sure that your app is published to production.
 If you’re running a closed or internal test and want to make your app publicly available, create a production release.

 If you can’t find your app on some Android devices, it’s possible that those devices aren’t supported or are excluded by your app.
 Learn how to review your app’s device compatibility and excluded devices.

 Also, make sure that the Android devices that you’re using are supported for use with Google Play.

 If you’re still unable to find your app, please contact our support team.

-Just like when you search on Google, Google Play search takes multiple factors into account, such as app titles, developer names and app descriptions.
-To help your app get discovered, make sure that you’re following best practices for creating a comprehensive store listing.
+Similar to a search on Google, Google Play search takes multiple factors into account, such as app titles, developer names and app descriptions.
+To help your app get discovered, make sure that you’re following best practices for creating a comprehensive Store Listing.

 With new apps being published every day and ongoing changes to how search results are ranked, you can expect search results to change regularly.
 Also, people can get different search results depending on their device, location, mobile operator, support for available features and more.